liferay/liferay-docs/discover/portal/articles/130-forms/03-form-rules/01-show-hide-rules.markdown

 Now the *Legal Guardian Email Address* field is only displayed in the form if the user selects *No* in the *I am 18 years old or older* field.

+$$$

-Show rules let you keep a filed hidden until some condition is met.
+Show rules let you keep a field hidden until some condition is met.